 Pun: "If it's not Baroque, don't fix it!"
 It's supposed to be a lame pun to add to the notion of Cogsworth having no sense of humour.

 Belle's large carthorse Phillipe had to be written out of the stage musical, due to the challenges of having a horse onstage.

 Also Chip's role in the stage musical was greatly reduced, since it was hard to portray a hopping tea cup on stage.

 While Paige O'Hara was auditioning, a bit of her hair flew in her face, and she tucked it behind her ear.
 The animators liked that, so they included it in the beginning of the film.

-Refuge in Audacity: Gaston loudly proclaims some stuff after coming up with a plan in the reprise that would heavily imply blackmailing Belle by having Maurice arrested under false pretenses of being a dangerous madman, and the villagers agree with The Plan.
+Refuge in Audacity: Gaston loudly proclaims some stuff in the reprise that would heavily imply blackmailing Belle by having Maurice arrested under false pretenses of being a dangerous madman and the villagers agree with The Plan.
 Surely their 'pure paragon' of manliness is kidding, right?

 A turning point in Beast and Belle's relationship is when he rescues her from a pack of wolves, and she chooses to take him back to the castle and tend to him when she still has the option of fleeing (she fled the castle because she was so afraid of his violent behavior), but it was further helped by the understanding they came to as Belle treated Beast's wounds.

-Gaston pretends he's doing this when he goes to kill the Beast to save everyone.
-He also tries to force Belle into one, arguably (she must marry him to save her father).
+Gaston pretends he's doing this when he goes to kill the Beast.

 Roof Hopping: Gaston does this to catch up to Belle when he can't get through the crowd.
 He later shows off this same skill (as does Beast, though he's justified by having claws) during the Climbing Climax.